demx8as6/MicrowaveModel/README.md

 # MicrowaveModel
-This is a new information model for microwave
+This repository defines an information model for microwave radio SDN Transport.